kianmeng/metric_fu/README.md

 MetricFu.configuration.configure_graph_engine(:bluff)
 ```

-But it you may also use the [Highcharts JS library](http://shop.highsoft.com/highcharts.html)
+But you can also use the [Highcharts JS library](https://shop.highsoft.com/)

 ```ruby
 MetricFu.configuration.configure_graph_engine(:highcharts)